lynx44/SigQL/README.md

 IN clauses can be specified by passing a collection:

-    IEnumerable<Employee.IName> GetWithNames(IEnumerable<string> name);
+    IEnumerable<Employee.IName> GetWithNames(IEnumerable<string> names);

-*Note that the parameter is still named name rather than names.
-Pluralization is not currently supported*
+*Note that the parameter is called names, even though the column identifier in the database is name (non-plural).
+Basic pluralization is supported, but the most reliable and unambiguous naming scheme would use the exact column identifier*

 ##### Ignoring null or empty parameters